AIM-7 Sparrow: Sparrow III

 During this year the Air Force and Navy agreed on standardized naming conventions for their missiles.
 The Sparrows became the AIM-7 series.
 The original Sparrow I and aborted Sparrow II became the AIM-7A and AIM-7B, despite both being out of service.
 The -6, -6a, and -6b became the AIM-7C, AIM-7D, and AIM-7E respectively.

 25,000 AIM-7Es were produced and saw extensive use during the Vietnam War, where its performance was considered disappointing.
 The mixed results were a combination of reliability problems (exacerbated by the tropical climate), limited pilot training in fighter-to-fighter combat, and restrictive rules of engagement that generally prohibited BVR (beyond visual range) engagements.
 The P_{k} (kill probability) of the AIM-7E was less than 10%; US fighter pilots shot down 59 aircraft out of the 612 Sparrows fired.
 Of the 612 AIM-7D/E/E-2 missiles fired, 97 (or 15.8%) hit their targets, resulting in 56 (or 9.2%) kills.
 Two kills were obtained beyond visual range.

 In 1969, an improved version, the E-2, was introduced with clipped wings and various changes to the fuzing.
-Considered a "dogfight Sparrow", the AIM-7E-2 was intended to be used at shorter ranges where the missile was still travelling at high speeds, and in the head-on aspect, making it much more useful in the visual limitations imposed on the engagements.
+Considered a "dogfight Sparrow", the AIM-7E-2 was intended to be used at shorter ranges where the missile was still traveling at high speeds, and in the head-on aspect, making it much more useful in the visual limitations imposed on the engagements.
 Even so, its kill rate was only 13% in combat, leading to a practice of ripple-firing all four at once in hopes of increasing kill probability.
 Its worst tendency was to detonate prematurely about 1,000 feet ahead of the launching aircraft, but it also had many motor failures, erratic flights, and fuzing problems.
-An E-3 version included additional changes to the fuzing, and the E-4 featured a modified seeker for use with the F-14 Tomcat.
+An E-3 version included additional changes to the fuzing, and the E-4 featured a modified seeker for use with the F-14 Tomcat, enabling it to guide on the pulse-Doppler RADAR emissions of that aircraft in addition to continuous-wave guidance.